rhuang7999/Storm-Drain-Design/README.md

 # US-Storm-Drain-Design

-This program will aid the design of storm drains in the United States given the parameters of the location and specifications of the client.
+This program will aid the design of storm drains in the United States given the parameters of the location and specifications of the client.\
+Given these parameters it will provide the best pipe diameter that is available to be purchased in the United States.

 Assumptions:
 * Storm Drain is Designed in the United States